 - Created using Build & Capture

-- Goal is 100% Automated via a Task Sequence
+- The goal is 100% Automated via a Task Sequence

 - Can be used to include manually installed software that is difficult to automate deployments for